Braves vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 11 walks and nine RBI (32 total hits).
-He's also stolen one base.
+- Arraez has put up 32 hits with five doubles, a triple, a home run and 11 walks.
+He has driven in nine runs with one stolen base.

 Arraez Recent Games